Humanities Undergraduate Research Fellowship

 - share the results of your research project at the UO Undergraduate Symposium as part of a HURF panel;

-- acknowledge the Oregon Humanities Center, the Office of the Vice President for Research and Innovation, and the Office of the Vice Provost of Undergraduate Studies in any work resulting from research done during the fellowship period;
+- acknowledge the Oregon Humanities Center, and the Office of the Vice President for Research and Innovation in any work resulting from research done during the fellowship period;

 - notify the Undergraduate Research Opportunity Program of any publications, conference presentations, or other awards or fellowships that result from your research project;

 - notify the Undergraduate Research Opportunity Program immediately of other support or any conflict with the eligiblity criteria of this fellowship.